Getting started with Octez#

 --init '"hello"' --burn-cap 0.4

-The initial balance is 1 tez, generously provided by implicit account alice.
+The initial balance is 1 tez, generously provided by user account alice.
 The contract stores a Michelson program id.tz (found in file michelson_test_scripts/attic/id.tz), with Michelson value "hello" as initial storage (the extra quotes are needed to avoid shell expansion).
 The parameter --burn-cap specifies the maximal fee the user is willing to pay for this operation, while the actual fee is determined by the system.

 A Michelson contract is expressed as a pure function, mapping a pair (parameter, storage) to a pair (list_of_operations, storage).
 However, when this pure function is applied to the blockchain state, it can be seen as an object with a single method taking one parameter (parameter), and with a single attribute (storage).
 The method updates the state (the storage), and submits operations as a side effect.